Model-Free Assessment of Simulator Fidelity via Quantile Curves: Introduction

 \section{Introduction}

-The adoption of simulators across operations and manufacturing, agent-based modeling in social-science research, user surveys, and education/training \citep{ZHANG2019103123,abms,Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023,human_sub} has accelerated with recent advances in artificial intelligence (AI).
-At the platform level, industry ecosystems such as NVIDIA Omniverse and Earth-2 exemplify the push toward high-fidelity, AI-enabled digital twins.
-Large language models (LLMs) are being applied to create and improve the ability of generative AI agents that can replicate human responses \citep{park2023generative, lu2025prompting}.
-Collectively, these developments fuel the sustained growth in simulation across domains.
+The adoption of simulators across operations and manufacturing, agent-based modeling in social-science research, user surveys, and education \citep{ZHANG2019103123,abms,Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023,human_sub} has accelerated with recent advances in artificial intelligence (AI).
+At the platform level, industry ecosystems such as NVIDIA Omniverse and Earth-2 exemplify the push toward high-fidelity, AI-enabled digital twins, and LLMs are increasingly used to build generative agents that emulate human responses \citep{park2023generative, lu2025prompting}.
+Collectively, these developments are driving growth in simulation across domains.

-Against this backdrop, it becomes increasingly important to understand the discrepancy between simulation outputs and the real-world.
-Such discrepancies are documented across many domains: the behavior of LLMs, model discrepancy in computing systems, and sim-to-real gap in robotics~\citep{llm_discrepancy, durmus2023towards, tobin2017domain, peng2018sim}.
-In light of these developments, we provide a finite-sample guaranteed distribution of the sim-to-real discrepancy without imposing any structural assumptions on the simulator.
+Against this backdrop, quantifying the \emph{distributional} discrepancy between simulated and real-world outcomes is critical.
+This ``sim-to-real'' gap is a pervasive challenge in domains ranging from LLMs to computing systems and robotics~\citep{llm_discrepancy, durmus2023towards, tobin2017domain, peng2018sim}.
+Crucially, it depends on the \emph{scenario} (e.g., operating conditions or user prompts).
+In our setting, each scenario is associated with an unobserved \emph{latent population quantity} for both the real system and the simulator, observed only through finite samples.
+As a simulator is deployed over a heterogeneous population of scenarios, the discrepancy between these latent scenario-level quantities becomes a random variable induced by the scenario distribution.
+Assessing fidelity therefore requires characterizing this discrepancy distribution, rather than a single average error, which can hide rare but consequential failures.
+This distributional characterization is the primary objective of our work.

+Existing uncertainty quantification methods that focus on \emph{individual} outcomes (e.g.,~conformal prediction) are insufficient for this task, as they do not gauge how well the simulator captures the true output distribution.
+Conflating outcome validity with distributional fidelity can have serious downstream implications.
+For instance, in survey research, an LLM-based simulator might generate coherent individual responses while yielding systematically biased \emph{population-level aggregates}~\citep{westwood2025surveyexistential}.
+Recent work has identified distributional alignment as a key objective~\citep{cao2025survey}, and we address the practical challenge of assessment.
+We provide theoretical guarantees for sim-to-real discrepancy quantification without making structural assumptions about the simulator, treating it strictly as a black box.